 Burnside and Kensington Gardens (East), Springfield and Netherby (Southeast), are the suburbs you could live in these sides of the city.
 Well known for their leafy areas and quite streets.

 Glenelg and Brighton are suburbs closer to the beach, which make them quite popular and more expensive.

-We try to encourage you to hang out with people who don’t speak your same language, and we believe Adelaide is the right place for that, so there is no excuse to continue improving your English skills.
+We try to encourage you to hang out with people who don’t speak your language, and we believe Adelaide is the right place for that.
+There is no excuse to continue improving your English skills in Adelaide.

 The initial step to learning English is through a basic General English program.
 This is an easy going and dynamic way of learning.
 This course will lead you through the main 4 elements of the language such as speaking and reading.

 Vocational courses (VET) offer students the opportunity to learn occupational skills ranging from Hospitality, Project Management, Business, sports and Fitness, etc., and that usually include work experience.

 Australian universities have a great reputation worldwide, so having the opportunity to study higher education in a country like Australia can be a decision that will impact the rest of your professional future.